multiavatar/multiavatar-php/README.md

 ### Installation ###

-If you don't use composer, just include `Multiavatar.php` in your application.
+If you don't use composer, just include the autoloader in the root of the directory in your application.

 ```
-require_once('Multiavatar.php');
+require_once '/path/to/directory/Multiavatar/autoload.php';
 ```

 Via Composer: